Willz01/ProjectCourse2-E7-HKR/README.md

 a MySQL database.

 ### Prerequisites
 We recommend to run the project using IntelliJ IDEA.
-You can donwload it from the [Offical Website](https://www.jetbrains.com/idea/).
+You can donwload it from the [offical website](https://www.jetbrains.com/idea/).
-After installing, open the root of the GitHub repository.
+After installing IntelliJ, open the root of the GitHub repository.
 The dependency manager Maven will automatically download any missing dependencies.

 ### Running the Application